 SHOOTING IN THE TIME OF COVID

 On a practical level - In addition to closely monitoring the government advice on a daily basis - I'm very happy to be led by my clients in terms of how they're feeling in the run up to the session.
-If you or anyone in your household develops any of the following symptoms: sore throat, dry cough, shortness of breath, fever, abdominal pain, achy spine, loss of taste or smell - please contact me immediately and we can reschedule your session; it is essential that all clients follow these guidelines so that I can continue shooting whilst protecting the well-being of my clients, my family and myself.
+If you or anyone you have been in contact with develops any of the following symptoms: sore throat, dry cough, shortness of breath, fever, abdominal pain, achy spine, loss of taste or smell - please contact me immediately and we can reschedule your session; it is essential that all clients follow these guidelines so that I can continue shooting whilst protecting the well-being of my clients, my family and myself.
 In order to make this possible I am waiving all cancellation fees for the next few months.
 If you or anyone in your household develops even mild symptoms you should definitely cancel.
-Obviously giving sufficient notice is good for my business - but if this is not possible, then am perfectly happy for you to cancel on the morning of the session.
-Please text me at the earliest opportunity so I can stay in bed and hang with my kitten instead..
+Obviously giving sufficient notice is good for my business - but if this is not possible, then I am perfectly happy for you to cancel on the morning of the session.
+Please just text me at the earliest opportunity so I can have a lie-in instead...

 I'm hoping the above might seek to reassure any anxious actors out there who are keen to tick new headshots off a to-do list whilst still managing to avoid the plague... please don't hesitate to let me know if any other questions remain unanswered.
-It's a super strange time so just give yourself a moment to pause, reset and adapt.
-On the up-side I am thoroughly enjoying everyone's apocalypse social media content and I cannot wait for all the works of isolation and booze fuelled musical, literary and creative genius to flood the world with art in approximately 3 months time.
+It's a very strange time so just give yourself a moment to pause, reset and adapt.
+Switching things off for a while is not the worst thing to happen, especially in an industry like film & tv that demands 24/7 availability... it's ok to hit pause and do the things that make you feel happy.
+The world is not going anywhere without you.
+On the up-side I have been thoroughly enjoying everyone's apocalypse social media content and I cannot wait for all the works of isolation and booze fuelled musical, literary and creative genius to flood the world with art in a few months.
 When we look back, this will be known as the virus renaissance.

 PS: I'm running out of good books.
 If you've read something excellent please drop me a line.